The Maps web page allows you to view and edit the trees, furniture and site boundaries on the estate.

 - The Google RoadMap and Aerial views do seem have a time lag when you zoom in/out.
 The drawings seem to lag behind for a second, and then slide into place.
 This does not happen on OpenStreetMap or your uploaded PDFs/maps or any others we have tried – just the Google ones.
 This is something to do with the Google maps – over which we have no control.

-- The UK Ordnance Survey use a different spatial projection, so when you upload an O.S. map you can get slight distortions.
-For example, if you use the app to draw a perfect square on an O.S. base map, and then change to the OSM/Google base map, the square appears to be slightly distorted.
-On the website we project the O.S. map as an overlay on top of the OSM/Google base map, so it appears slightly distorted at the edges.
-However, all our tree position data is stored as very accurate Long/Lat positions – so can be presented in any spatial map.
+- Please note that when you upload a UK geo-referenced map or drawing, you may get slight distortions (around the edges) when you overlay it on top of OpenStreetMap/Google – this is normal!
+For example, if you use the app to draw a perfect square on a drawing, and then change to the OSM/Google base map, the square appears to be slightly distorted – this is normal!
+No need to worry, all our tree position data is stored as very accurate Long/Lat positions – so can be presented in any spatial map/drawing.

 OTISS is constantly developing to suit our users’ requirements.
 Please contact us if you have suggestions for features or options that you would like to see.